scottt/scottt-bin/README.md

 * range -- `range 1 10` prints 1 to 9 (similar to `seq(1)`)
 * dict-grep -- grep word in dictionary file
 * random-file -- choose N random files in CWD
+* random-string -- use `openssl` to generate 32-bytes of random data than base64 encode it
 * size-sum -- add up the size of the files named in STDIN
 * zip-dir -- zip up a directory
 * slice -- print a subset of lines from STDIN like `head(1)` or `tail(1)`